sean-o-reilly/sean-o-reilly/README.md

 **My current goals are:**
   - Building my tech stack for full-stack development ⚙
-  - Getting my GPA from up from 3.87 to 3.9+ 📚
+  - Getting my GPA up from 3.87 to 3.9+ 📚
-  - Learning more about systems programming, networking and high-performance computing 🖥
+  - Learning more about systems programming, networking, and high-performance computing 🖥